 Possibly, but many common car problems are electrics-related and beyond the know-how of most of us.

 A flat tyre may be fixable with the help of your car boot jack.
 But it’s not a good idea to change a spare wheel on the hard shoulder of a busy motorway, especially in bad weather

 A car let down by a flat battery may be got going with jump leads.
 Some modern car batteries have their own jumpstart lugs where cables can be attached.
 But some car makers take a dim view of jump-starting and warn it could void a warranty

-So read your handbook – then make a decision on the facts.
-If your car battery continues to lose charge after the breakdown, it’s probably time to renew it
+It’s best to read your handbook – then make a decision on the facts.
+If your car battery continues to lose charge after the breakdown, it’s probably time to renew it.

 The AA and RAC control close to 70% of the market.
-The rest of the breakdown market is made up of smaller firms who contract out, including some big name insurance companies.
-For example, Direct Line contracts their own cover to Green Flag.
+The rest of the breakdown market is made up of smaller firms who contract out, including some big-name insurance companies.
+For example, Direct Line contracts its own cover to Green Flag.

 If you do leave one breakdown provider for another, don’t forget to cancel any direct debits paid automatically to them.
 Many companies automatically raise their rates after the first year.

-If you’ve a high-viz jacket or vest, put it on.
-If you’re driving in Europe it may be compulsory to carry high viz-jackets in your car
+If you have a high-vis jacket or vest, put it on.
+If you’re driving in Europe it may be compulsory to carry high vis-jackets in your car

-Weather allowing, get all passengers out of the car and positioned behind a motorway safety barrier, if possible
+If it is safe to do so, get all passengers out of the car using the side furthest from the traffic, and stand behind a motorway safety barrier, if possible

 Always keep your hazard lights on